 280 Analog and Digital Electronics.
 S. An introduction to electronic circuits and devices and their applications.
-The following topics are included: A.C. circuit analysis, diode and transistor characteristics, amplifiers, oscillators, operational amplifiers, digital logic gates, flip- flops, counters, integrated circuits, and microprocessors.
+The following topics are included: A.C. circuit analysis, diode and transistor characteristics, amplifiers, oscillators, operational amplifiers, digital logic gates, flip-flops, counters, and integrated circuits.
 Laboratory exercises in all of the above topics are performed.
 Prerequisite: 225.
 Staff.